 I can’t speak for anyone else, but I’m making a commitment to not post about camera gear ad nauseam.
-Occasionally I will mention gear but only in the context of creating photographs.
-I won’t be reviewing camera gear, ever.
-I’ll keep my Panasonic S1R impressions up as I think those are informative for those making purchasing decisions, but on my blog you will not find any reviews going forward.
+Occasionally I will mention gear but more in the context of creating photographs that are work/portfolio related.
+No charts or graphs regarding sharpness or photos taken in a lab to highlight resolving power of a lens.

 I’ll be discussing how I make certain images, what’s inspiring me, projects I have in the pipeline, and anything else of interest.
 I’m trying to “Be the change you want to see” and all that.

 Hope you’ll join me.
 Perhaps this can usher in a new era of photography discussion on the internet.
 More on the craft and less about the gear.